shivapranav8/PM-Buddy-/README.md

-  # PM Mock Studio Design
+  # PM Interview Buddy Design

-  This is a code bundle for PM Mock Studio Design
+  This is a code bundle for PM Interview Buddy Design
   ## Running the code

   Run `npm i` to install the dependencies.